sudheera96/Group-4--Hunt-game/Yashwanth-log-Details.md

 - [Added screenshots of User stories in Jira](https://github.com/sudheera96/Group-4--Hunt-game/commit/bd309ca3feb38ba2ba73bd05f989a3e64810c111)

+## Half-Day2 of the project(4 hours)

-Half-Day2 I have added Sub tasks in Jira and assigned them to the each team members.
-Created 3 sprints plan after discussing with team members.(4 hours)
+I have added Sub tasks in Jira and assigned them to the each team members.
+Created 3 sprints plan after discussing with team members.

 After the First team meeting we have selected technology stack.
 We have decided to do with HTML,CSS,Java Script,Node-JS,Git-Hub,Mongo DB,VS Code,Markdown.